phil-opp/blog_os/blog/post/09-catching-exceptions.md

     }
 }
 ```
 The method does not need to modify the IDT, so it takes `self` by immutable reference.
-We convert this reference to an u64 and calculate the table size using [mem::size_of].
-The additional `-1` is needed because the limit field has to be the maximum addressable byte.
+First, we create a `DescriptorTablePointer` and then we pass it to `lidt`.
+The `lidt` function expects that the `base` field has the type `x86::bits64::irq::IdtEntry`[^fn-x86-idt-entry], therefore we need to cast the `self` pointer.
+For calculating the `limit` we use [mem::size_of].
+The additional `-1` is needed because the limit field has to be the maximum addressable byte (inclusive bound).
+We need an unsafe block around `lidt`, because the function assumes that the specified handler addresses are valid.

+[^fn-x86-idt-entry]: The `x86` crate has its own `IdtEntry` type, but it is a bit incomplete.
+Therefore we created our own IDT types.

 [mem::size_of]: https://doc.rust-lang.org/nightly/core/mem/fn.size_of.html

-Then we pass a pointer to our `ptr` structure to the `lidt` function, which calls the `lidt` assembly instruction in order to reload the IDT register.
-We need an unsafe block here, because the `lidt` assumes that the specified handler addresses are valid.

 #### Safety
 But can we really guarantee that handler addresses are always valid?
 Let's see: